andrey-zherikov/argparse/README.md

 the `value` field is `string[]`):

 - `config`- Config object that is passed to parsing function.
-- `name`—Argument name that is specified in command line.
+- `name` – Argument name that is specified in command line.
-- `value`—Array of argument values that are provided in command line.
+- `value` – Array of argument values that are provided in command line.

 ### Pre-validation